solve-it-once/frost/README.md

   4. `vi .git/config` (or use your text editor of choice) and save the file with "filemode = false" under core
   5. `vi .lando.yml` and change the three places where the word 'frost' is to be 'nameofyoursite' instead
   6. `vi blt/example.local.blt.yml` and change the two instances of 'frost' to 'nameofyoursite'
-  7. `lando start` to create and being running the application's containers
+  7. `lando start` to create and begin running the application's containers
   8. `lando composer install` to ensure the dependencies are available. lando start tries to do this but sometimes fails
   9. (optional, potentially frustrating) `lando blt blt:init:git-hooks` to validate your commits (you may be prompted to provide feedback data to the BLT maintainers)
   10. `lando blt source:build` to move the settings files into place, among other automated activities